Cortex: A Compiler for Recursive Deep Learning Models: Evaluation

-We now compare the inference latencies of \Sys~with Cavs and DyNet, shown in Tables~\ref{table:cavs_eval} and~\ref{table:dynet_eval}, respectively. \Sys~latencies are much lower (up to 14X improvement) due to a number of reasons.
+We now compare the inference latencies of \Sys~with Cavs and DyNet, shown in Tables~\ref{table:cavs_eval} and~\ref{table:dynet_eval}, respectively. \Sys~latencies are up to 14X lower due to a number of reasons.
 As compared to \Sys, Cavs and DyNet incur significant overheads unrelated to tensor computations.
 This can be seen in Fig.~\ref{fig:profile_plot}, which plots inference latency as a function of hidden size for the TreeLSTM model\footnote{We use only the recursive part of the TreeLSTM model, without the input matrix-vector multiplications.} for batch size 10 for Cavs and DyNet on the GPU and Intel backends.
 At low hidden sizes, the inference latencies are quite high and are mainly comprised of overheads.
 As the overheads are relatively higher for the GPU backend, we explore those below.
 Apart from kernel call overheads, the discussion of the other overheads applies to the CPU backends too.

-Table~\ref{table:profile_table} lists some runtime components of DyNet, Cavs, and \Sys, and the time they spend in each, for the same model configuration as above on the GPU backend.
-Both DyNet and Cavs implement generalized runtime algorithms, which cause overheads in dynamic batching and graph construction.
+Table~\ref{table:profile_table} lists the time spent in some runtime components for DyNet, Cavs, and \Sys, for the same model configuration as above on the GPU backend.
+DyNet and Cavs implement generalized runtime algorithms, which cause overheads in dynamic batching and graph construction.
 At runtime, DyNet constructs a dataflow graph of tensor operators and performs dynamic batching on the same.
 As compared to Cavs and \Sys, which deal with graphs corresponding to the input data structures, DyNet therefore must handle a much larger graph.
-Cavs adopts the `think-like-a-vertex' approach which also has non-trivial overheads as compared to \Sys, which is specialized for recursive data structures. \Sys's dynamic batching overheads are limited to linearization, before any tensor computations are executed.
+Cavs' `think-like-a-vertex' approach also has non-trivial overheads as compared to \Sys, which is specialized for recursive data structures. \Sys's dynamic batching overheads are limited to linearization, before tensor computations are executed.

 As Cavs and DyNet rely on vendor libraries, they need to ensure that inputs to batched kernel calls are contiguous in memory.
 The resulting checks and memory copy operations have significant overheads~\cite{cavs}, both on the CPU and the GPU (`Mem. mgmt. time' in Table~\ref{table:profile_table}).
 As \Sys~manages the entire compilation process, it is free from such contiguity restrictions.